OpenFabrics/sunfish_library_reference/README.md

 # Sunfishcore Library
-The Sunfishcore library offers an interface that permits to handle Redfish objects via RESTful operations (read, write, put, patch and delete), and it manage the persistency of these objects.
+The Sunfish library offers an interface that permits to handle Redfish objects via RESTful operations (read, write, put, patch and delete), and it manage the persistency of these objects.
 The interface has many implementations that manage different kinds of persistency.
 Current available persistency implementations:
 - File System (FS)